Best OLED TV: Six of the best OLED TVs

-OLED TV screens deliver some of the best home cinema images, and we have six of the best, one from each TV brand, for you to choose from.
+OLED TVs deliver the best home cinema images, and we have five of the best, one from each TV brand, for you to look at.

-But OLED TVs aren’t just great for films, they make an excellent option for gaming with their fast refresh rates and latency; while their motion skills make them a good option with fast-moving sports such as football.
-They’re a good all-round TV if you’re willing to splash the cash on the best models.
+OLED TVs aren’t just great for films, they’re also great for gaming with their fast refresh rates and latency; while their motion skills make them a very good option with fast-moving sports such as football or motorsports.
+We’ve chosen one from each TV brand.

-When we test an OLED TV, we asses their brightness with HDR content, colour performance, motion processing, sound quality and smart interface.
-We use input lag testers to measure how quick the latency is, as well as using a combination of our own measurements and own eyes and ears to judge the TV’s performance.
+We know how bright a TV is by using test instruments to asses how bright they are with HDR content.
+We also look at a TV’s colour performance, motion processing, sound quality and the usability of its smart interface.
+We use input lag testers to measure how quick the latency is, as well as a combination of our own measurements and own eyes and ears to judge the TV’s performance.

-Our best 8K TV features TVs on the cutting edge of what’s possible, while our best 4K TV are there for the best HDR models,.
-Also check out our best Cheap TVs if your budget is more modest.
+These include our best 8K TV list has TVs on the cutting edge of what’s possible.
+Our best 4K TV are our choice picks for the best HDR TVs below £2000, and if your budget is more modest, have a look at our best Cheap TVs.

 Best OLED TVs at a glance